-The objective in this game is the same as in traditional Blackjack games: to get a hand total as close to 21 as possible, without going to 22 or higher.
+The objective in this game is the same as in traditional Blackjack games at this latest website: to get a hand total as close to 21 as possible, without going to 22 or higher.
 Winning Blackjack pays even money, and if you tie with the dealer you push and are given your wager back.
 Double Attack starts in the classic way too, with all players making their wagers before any cards are dealt.

 At this point, in a traditional game each player is dealt 2 face-up cards and the dealer gets 1 face-up and 1 facedown card.
 In the Double Attack version players get only 1 face-up card at this time, as does the dealer.
 You can choose to double your bet after seeing these cards, which is where the name of the game comes from.
 Once everyone has made their decision, the second cards are dealt.

 In land-based games the action then starts with the player to the left of the dealer while you can choose to play with other people or at your own table when playing online.
 In either case, you can Hit to get more cards or Stand to finish your turn.
-You are usually also allowed to split 2 or 3 times, and sometimes even 4 at river belle online casino, but are not allowed to re-split Aces.
+You are usually also allowed to split 2 or 3 times, and sometimes even 4, but are not allowed to re-split Aces.
 Even when you split Aces the first time, you’ll receive 1 card instead of 2 when you Hit.

 You are also allowed to double your bet or surrender at any time.
 If you double or split you need to match the total of your original plus your Double Attack bet, and if you surrender you’ll get half of this combined bet.